-During the Super Computing 2013 (SC13) conference November 18-21, an international team of high energy physicists, computer scientists, and network engineers from the California Institute of Technology (Caltech), the University of Victoria (UVic), and the University of Michigan , Vanderbilt and the University of São Paulo performed a number of different demonstrations using a variety of next generation network equipment and servers.
+During the Super Computing 2013 (SC13) conference November 18-21, an international team of high energy physicists, computer scientists, and network engineers from the California Institute of Technology (Caltech), the University of Victoria (UVic), and the University of Michigan , Vanderbilt , University of São Paulo, and the laboratories of KIT, CERN, LBNL and BNL performed a number of different demonstrations using a variety of next generation network equipment and servers.

 During the demonstration we were able to establish perfectly balanced network traffic across the multiple links of the testbed in a configuration that would normally cause a network loop.
 Figure 2 shows the results of transferring files from a single machine located on the show floor in Denver.